 Jennifer is a strong advocate for women’s rights.
-She believes women’s healthcare decisions should be made between a woman and her doctor, and has continuously fought to keep government out of those decisions.
-In the State Senate, Jennifer has fought against the Republicans’ undue restrictions on abortion, championing legislation that would remove unconstitutional barriers to access like unnecessary waiting periods and TRAP laws targeted at women’s health clinics.
+She believes women’s health care decisions should be made between a woman and her doctor, and has continuously fought to keep government out of those decisions.
+In the State Senate, Jennifer fought against the Republicans’ undue restrictions on abortion, championing legislation that would remove unconstitutional barriers to access like unnecessary waiting periods and TRAP laws targeting women’s health clinics.

-In Congress, Jennifer will continue to be a true advocate for women.
-She will support legislation that expands women’s access to quality, affordable healthcare, family planning services, and contraception, establishes paid family and medical leave programs, ends violence against women, promotes women’s involvement in STEM and political fields, and ratifies the Equal Rights Amendment in the U.S. Constitution.
+In Congress, Jennifer continues to be a true advocate for women.
+She supports legislation that expands women’s access to quality, affordable healthcare, family planning services, and contraception, establishes paid family and medical leave programs, ends violence against women, and promotes women’s involvement in STEM and political fields.